Tomatoes are the humble fruit that has been keeping European dishes rich, juicy and utterly delicious since the 16th century.

 The risk of rain towards the end of August and early September could prevent farmers from being able to harvest further reducing the available raw material.

-Lower yield from previous season.
+Lower yield from the previous season.

 Last season produced a lower yield, resulting in lower stock being carried over into this season.

-As the delayed harvest will not see new season material shipping until September, the market is getting very short and producers are only willing to contract 75% of expected volume due to market uncertainty.
+As the delayed harvest will not see new season material shipping until September, the market is getting very short and producers are only willing to contract 75% of the expected volume due to market uncertainty.